One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Results

 \paragraph{Differences between Evaluation Tasks.} We also find high variance in results across evaluation tasks.
 The different domains of SBB alone range from $3$ to $10$ significant combinations, out of $18$ total combinations of persona cues with sociodemographic variables.
 This strengthens the claim from the correlation analysis that a variety of evaluation tasks is needed to assess personalization bias.
 The political subset of SBB and IB show the least differences (both $3/18$).
 AITA shows the largest number of significant differences across personas in ($11/18$) persona cue - sociodemographic variable combinations, followed by SBB medical with $10/18$ combinations.
 The latter is an especially sensitive domain since some sociodemographic groups of users might not seek medical attention due to inappropriate model advice.
 In comparison, on the MMMD dataset, personas only cause differences for $6/18$ combinations, suggesting that it is not only the domain but also the type of questions (i.e., advice-seeking vs. information seeking) that determines models' sensitivity to persona cues.
-On MMMD, our medical fake news detection task, we also observe a performance drop when giving an explicit mention or a name in the user prompt.
 IB, our only open-ended evaluation task shows few differences, which hints at stronger personalization bias in closed-ended tasks.
 However, given that we have a single small open-ended dataset, we cannot statistically test this.

 \paragraph{Differences between Sociodemographic Variables.} Our results show few differences between sociodemographic variables: The distribution of significant results across persona cues are similar for gender, race/ethnicity, and age.
 Each of them has $15 \pm 3$ out of $48$ persona cue - dataset combinations that show significant differences.